All Episodes

 In a way, dude.

-And you really start to feel better about your life.
+Everybody's kind of just a little bit sensitive and you really start to feel better about your life.

 I think ultimately when you come.

-Well, again, I won't want to, I don't generalize anything anymore.
+Well, again, I don't generalize anything anymore.

-Me specifically, I started to feel so much better and happier when I just got off social media because I was like, oh, the regular all the racism and drama, it's all happening in the comments of people that you don't know.
+Me specifically, I started to feel so much better and happier when I just got off social media because I was like, oh, the regular, all the racism and drama, it's all happening in the comments of people that you don't know.

-Any anybody, I've made a decision in my life.
+Anybody, I've made a decision in my life.

 Unless I personally knew you.